Eiffel Tower in Paris

 Getting to Chenonceau

-Chenonceau is located on the Cher river 214 km west of Paris and 34 km east of Tours.
+Chenonceau is located on the Cher River 214 km west of Paris and 34 km east of Tours.
 If you don’t have time to stay in the Loire Valley, consider taking a tour from Paris.
-Here are some options.
+Here are two options that go from Paris and a third from close to Chenonceau on an ebike (sounds fun!) with GetYourGuide:

 Practical Tips for Your Visit to Chenonceau